Luckick/EAGCN/README.md

 # EAGCN

-This is a PyTorch implementation of paper "[Multi-View Spectral Graph Convolution with Consistent Edge Attention for Molecular Modeling](https://www.sciencedirect.com/science/article/abs/pii/S092523122100271X)". ( We also provide a previous [arXiv version](https://arxiv.org/abs/1802.04944v1) ).
+This is a PyTorch implementation of paper "[Multi-View Spectral Graph Convolution with Consistent Edge Attention for Molecular Modeling](https://www.sciencedirect.com/science/article/abs/pii/S092523122100271X)" published at Neurocomputing.
+We also released a previous [arXiv version](https://arxiv.org/abs/1802.04944v1).

 ## Installation